agamboa7/lab2-team10/data-collection/README.md

 # Data Collection

-From the UniprotKB we retrieved the preliminary positive and negative datasets.
-In order to retrieve the url for the positive set we used the following filters in the advanced search:
+From the UniprotKB the preliminary positive and negative datasets were retrieved.
+In order to obtain the URL for the positive set, the following criteria were applied in the advanced search:

 * Select only eukaryotic proteins
 * Filter-out sequences shorter than 40 residues